Manfred Weber: Unsuccessful candidacy for President of the European Commission

 In September 2018, Weber announced his candidacy (Spitzenkandidat) for the post of the President of the European Commission for the 2019 European election.
 (Under the unofficial Spitzenkandidat system, the leader of the European party that commands the largest coalition in the European Parliament subsequent to an election to the European Parliament is likely to become the European Commission president.)

 Weber's European People's Party won a plurality of seats in the European Parliament in May 2019, thus making him the lead candidate to succeed Jean-Claude Juncker as President of the European Commission unless the Spitzenkandidat system was abandoned.
 On 28 May, leaders of EU governments tasked European Council President Donald Tusk with leading the negotiations with members of the European Parliament and national leaders to pick a new European Commission President at an EU summit in late June 2019.
 Tusk hinted that Weber was the "lead candidate."
 This did not materialise with Ursula von der Leyen, a fellow member of the European People's Party, being appointed president.

-In September 2021, Weber announced his intention to run for another term as EPP group leader, while at the same time announcing his candidacy to become president of the EPP and succeed incumbent president Donald Tusk.
+In 2022, Weber become president of the EPP.

+In 2023, he was invited by Mateusz Morawiecki for an election debate before the same year's election due to controversies related with Donald Tusk.